mzanbagh/Commands/README.md

 ## Commands

-    <p>This document is a reference to the commands I found useful over time.<P>The commands here help me to be more efficientand more productive in a case I do not recall a specific command
+    <p>This document is a reference to the commands I found useful over time.<p>
+    <P>The commands here help me to be more efficientand more productive in a case I do not recall a specific command.<p>